 Once we have this information, we can compare energy rates across our database of cheap electricity suppliers and run an electricity comparison to find the best plan and supplier for your needs.

 Our energy calculator will compare utility prices using information sourced directly from the suppliers, and is impartial and free to use.
-Compare electricity prices now and see how much you could save with a deal which suits you, not your supplier.
+Compare rates now and see how much you could save with a deal which suits you, not your supplier.

 Your quote will also depend on what kind of user you are, so make sure you know what type of tariff and meter you need to ensure the best gas and electric prices.